legalize-dev/legalize-nl/nl/BWBR0035791.md

 **WRC –** **World Radio Conference**

+**VoA** – Verdeling op Afroep.
+Zie par.
+5.6.

 This Dutch frequency plan, edition 2014 (NFP2014) is a fully revised decree document of the last National Frequency Plan, edition 2005 (NFP2005).
 More limited changes of the frequency table have been published, on an average half-yearly basis, as interim changes since the NFP2005.

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-**A station in the mobile service intended to be used while in motion or during halts at unspecified points.** / Een station dat behoort tot de mobiele radiocommunicatiedienst en gebruikt mag worden indien in beweging of vast op ongespecificeerde locaties.

-### Annex 5, Summary of this Dutch Frequency Plan

-This Dutch frequency plan, edition 2014 (NFP2014) is a fully revised decree document of the last National Frequency Plan, edition 2005 (NFP2005).
-More limited changes of the frequency table have been published, on an average half-yearly basis, as interim changes since the NFP2005.

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-### Annex 5, Summary of this Dutch Frequency Plan

 The main part of this decree is the frequency table (chapter 10).
 It contains an overview of present allocations, assignments and designations in the Netherlands.
 The chapters preceding the table provide an introduction, an explanation and background.

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-Het deel van de frequentieruimte, bedoeld in de rechterkolom van de tabellen in nationale voetnoten HOL004 en HOL005, dat gekoppeld is aan vergunningen voor commerciële middengolfomroep onderscheidenlijk commerciële niet-landelijke FM-omroep, wordt in afwijking van de kolom Verdeelmechanisme van de in hoofdstuk 10 opgenomen Frequentietabel op volgorde van binnenkomst verleend.

-### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

-### Annex 5, Summary of this Dutch Frequency Plan

 The Dutch Frequency Plan is special in an international sense in that it also indicates the assignment rules per band.
 Most countries publish these assignment rules in separate documents.

 This frequency decree 2014 implements several parts of the Dutch frequency policy as published in the radio spectrum policy memorandum 2005.

-Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

-### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

-### Annex 5, Summary of this Dutch Frequency Plan

 This frequency plan mentions, where possible, the English terms and abbreviations so as to make it also accessible to the non-Dutch reader.
 However, Dutch regulation requires this decree to be published in Dutch.
 (Should there be any possible difference in interpretation, the Dutch text shall prevail).

+Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+**Niet-gecoördineerde satellietgrondstations**

+### Annex 5, Summary of this Dutch Frequency Plan

 An important new feature of this frequency plan is that frequency use for vital government tasks is assigned on the condition that its use has been justified.
 This concerns tasks like policing, public order and state security, rescue services, air traffic management, vessel traffic control, defence, public service broadcasting, and scientific use.
 In the table this is indicated by: ‘Aangewezen voor het ministerie van ...’
 The ministries concerned have each produced a spectrum need justification plan (BehoefteOnderbouwingsPlan/BOP).

+Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+### Annex 5, Summary of this Dutch Frequency Plan

 In case of a licence-free spectrum (‘zonder vergunning’), the Dutch usage restrictions are published in the [Regeling gebruik van frequentieruimte zonder vergunning 2008](https://wetten.overheid.nl/jci1.3:c:BWBR0023553).
 This decree mirrors, among other parts, ERC Recommendation 70-03, relating to the Use of Short Range Devices (SRD).

-In Annex 4, indicated by HOL[...], a list is provided of the Dutch national footnotes, with extra information on bands e.g. use conditions, on regionally admitted and restricted use, on coupling with particular other bands, etc.

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+1 De frequentieblokken 6B en 8A zijn vanaf 1 september 2022 beschikbaar voor digitale radio in laag 6.

+### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

 ### Annex 5, Summary of this Dutch Frequency Plan

+In Annex 4, indicated by HOL[...], a list is provided of the Dutch national footnotes, with extra information on bands e.g. use conditions, on regionally admitted and restricted use, on coupling with particular other bands, etc.

 In addition to this Frequency plan, a Frequency Register is also available and largely accessible in English.
 In this database the entire Dutch national allocation table can be consulted on assignments, usage conditions and radio interfaces.
 See https://loket.at-ez.nl/fpat/content/select_language.do?lang=en

+Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

+### Annex 5, Summary of this Dutch Frequency Plan

+The procedure for changing this decree has a duration of approximately five months.
+A public consultation of six weeks is standard in this procedure.
+Following the publication of this document, this frequency table will be periodically adapted i.e. updated with the latest EC-Decisions, ECC Decisions etc. The consolidated decree version of this frequency plan is permanently available at: http://www.rijksoverheid.nl/onderwerpen/frequentiebeleid/nationaal-frequentieplan-nfp

+For more information please consult the names and addresses in the colophon.

+**Lijst met belangrijke links:**

+**Colofon**

+Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+### Annex 5, Summary of this Dutch Frequency Plan

+Dit is een uitgave van Ministerie van Economische Zaken

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.